katiemcmillin/trivia-game/README.md

 - Find and use external api
 - Render data on page
 - Keep track of score
-- search by category and difficulty
+- Search by category and difficulty

 #### PostMVP
 - Add music